feniljain/knowledge-base/networking/README.md

 - https://github.com/netty/netty
 - tcpdump like XDP packet capture: https://github.com/cloudflare/xdpcap
 - FD.io - The Fast Data Project Relentlessly focused on data IO speed and efficiency for more flexible and scalable networks and storage: https://github.com/FDio
+- A TCP proxy to simulate network and system conditions for chaos and resiliency testing: https://github.com/Shopify/toxiproxy

 ## Reddit, twitter and HN threads: